mxstbr/mxstbr.com/src/pages/investing.md

   />
 </PageHeader>

-Together with [Sue Odio](https://sueodio.com), I angel invest small $5k checks in early-stage startups we're excited about.
+Together with [Sue Odio](https://sueodio.com), we angel invest small ($2.5k - $5k) checks in early-stage startups we're excited about.
 Think of us as advisors with skin in the game — we love helping with tricky, ambiguous problems, providing access to our networks and audiences, or even just lending an ear.

 > Max is one of our highest value-add investors: he constantly gives us good product feedback and knows everything about open source.
 On top of that, every time he talks about us to his developer audience our stats go wild.
 >